-NCPN Network News focuses on hops!
-Learn more about hop viruses and viroids, newly released virus-tested varieties, and what the National Clean Plant Network is doing to produce clean plants for the US hop industry...Cheers!
+NCPN Network News focuses on fruit trees!
+Learn more about fruit tree viruses, the clean plant centers working on fruit trees, and what the National Clean Plant Network is doing to produce clean trees for the US fruit tree industry...Start Clean, Stay Clean!

 Past Newsletters (pdf)